-Funding List - Fiscal Year 2015
+Funding List - Fiscal Year 2016

 View a list of previously funded projects.

-AHA!, New Bedford
+AHA!
+New Bedford, New Bedford

 Project: AHA!
 New Bedford to use AHA!, New Bedford's free 2nd Thursday Downtown Cultural Night, as a citywide programming platform for the creative economy; to build a cultural marketplace in New Bedford for a 24/7 audience; to strengthen collaboration among cultural venues, restaurants and retailers to boost economic activity; to leverage the economic impact of AHA! into the Seaport Cultural District; and to support the arts, culture, and tourism agenda sustained by the city in partnership with venues and non-profits.

-Arts Foundation of Cape Cod, Hyannis
+Arts Foundation of Cape Cod, Centerville

-Project: ArtsCapeCod to increase revenues for cultural organizations on Cape Cod by boosting visibility and improving the sales and marketing infrastructure through the creation of a Cape-wide web site promoting all cultural activities; establishing a centralized online box office function so that ticket purchasing is available for all venues, including
+Project: ArtsCapeCod to increase revenues for Cape Cod cultural organizations by boosting visibility and improving the sales and marketing infrastructure via ArtsCapeCod.org, a website promoting all Cape-based cultural activities; to expand website functionality to establish a centralized online box office; and to launch an informational syndicate to provide improved access to on-line listings.

 ArtsBoston, Inc., Boston